An Ancient Stacked Pancake Solution to Mean Curvature Flow: Introduction

-The assumption that $n \geq 3$, compared to the ansatz given above, enters the proof in a somewhat roundabout way through an intersection point argument using that higher dimensional catenoids are of finite width in lemma \ref{smooth_seq}.
+The assumption that $n \geq 3$, compared to the ansatz given above, enters the proof in a somewhat roundabout way through an intersection point argument using that higher dimensional catenoids lie in slabs of finite thickness in Lemma \ref{smooth_seq}.
 This argument does not seem to extend to the case $n = 2$.
-This failure at low dimension seems to be natural both with the ansatz in mind and that, with a further intersection point argument, one can see that the necks of the ancient stacks must be trapped in a bounded region for all times.
+This failure at low dimension seems to be natural both with the ansatz in mind and that, by a further intersection point argument, one can see that the necks of the ancient stacks must be trapped in a bounded region for all times.
 This suggests that the limiting profile of the neck, if smooth and well defined, should be a catenoid as $t \to -\infty$, so that the backwards limit of the ancient flows are disjoint unions of planes and catenoids which is ruled out by the halfspace theorem in $\mathbb{R}^3$.
-Alternately, perhaps in the $n = 2$ case one can instead construct an ancient solution where for $t << 0$ the neck flows out of a double cone along the axis of rotation (a singularity at $t = -\infty$) and, instead of proceeding as in lemma \ref{smooth_seq}, argue that the limiting flow must be an almost regular flow using a modification of Theorem 1.7 in \cite{BK}.
+Alternately, perhaps in the $n = 2$ case one can instead construct an ancient solution where for $t \ll 0$ the neck flows out of a ``cusp'' along the axis of rotation corresponding to in a sense a singularity at $t = -\infty$ and, instead of proceeding as in Lemma \ref{smooth_seq}, argue that the limiting flow must be an almost regular flow using a modification of Theorem 1.7 in \cite{BK} which in fact would suffice for our purposes.
+Related phenomena (considering we use time recenterings of approximating flows) was explored in \cite{SunChen_mult2plane}, where the authors construct a rotationally symmetric mean curvature flow which converges to a plane with multiplicity 2 in the long term.
 Although we do not seriously study the backwards asymptotics of our ancient solution here, understanding them more clearly may be useful in answering more refined uniqueness questions discussed in \cite{Mra1}.

+Our solution is interesting for a number of reasons.
+Most basically, it gives a new example of an ancient solution trapped in a slab and seems to be the first example of a non-convex compactly embedded one.
+As such, it shows that Theorem 1.2 in \cite{blt_pancakes} fails without the convexity hypothesis, at least when $n\ge 3$.